Trump's Call for Supporters to Watch Polls ‘Very Carefully' Raises Voter Intimidation Concerns

-President Donald Trump urged his supporters during the first presidential debate on Tuesday to “go into the polls and watch very carefully” for potential election issues, leading some Democrats and election experts to sound the alarm against possible voter intimidation.
+President Donald Trump urged his supporters during the first presidential debate on Tuesday to “go into the polls and watch very carefully" for potential election issues, leading some Democrats and election experts to sound the alarm against possible voter intimidation, NBC News reports.

 "I’m urging my supporters to go into the polls and watch very carefully because that's what has to happen.
 I am urging them to do it," Trump said toward the end of the debate against Joe Biden, the Democratic nominee.